SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## Nim

+- [nim-lang/Nim](https://github.com/nim-lang/Nim) - Nim is a statically typed compiled systems programming language.
+It combines successful concepts from mature languages like Python, Ada and Modula.
+Its design focuses on efficiency, expressiveness, and elegance (in that order of priority).
 - [juancarlospaco/nodejs](https://github.com/juancarlospaco/nodejs) - Alternative StdLib for Nim for NodeJS/JavaScript targets, hijacks NodeJS StdLib for Nim
 - [yglukhov/nimpy](https://github.com/yglukhov/nimpy) - Nim - Python bridge
 - [arnetheduck/nlvm](https://github.com/arnetheduck/nlvm) - LLVM-based compiler for the Nim language